EB-JD-SH-KW/StatVision/docs/Timeline_Documentation/Appendix.md

 - **Collaborate and Gather Feedback**: Discuss and refine the strategy with team members to align with project goals.  – 10 hours

-### Sunny
+## Sunny

-- **Design frontend layout**: Research and develop frontend and user interface using html CSS, and JavaScript.
+-**Design frontend layout**: Research and develop frontend and user interface using html CSS, and JavaScript.

-- **Research on html CSS and JavaScript** – 5 hours
+- Research on html CSS and JavaScript – 5 hours

+-**Implement filtering and sorting**: Research and design a way to add filtering and sorting options to customize search.

+- Research on sorting and filtering – 5 hours
-- **Research input functionalities**: Research different ways for users to input questions and receive relevant information. - 7 hours
+- **Develop input functionalities**: Research and develop different ways for users to input questions and receive relevant information.

+- Research on user inputs and outputs – 7 hours

 - **Group Assignments**: Design and describe diagrams, project constraints, and timeline. - 8 hours